juliand665/Handy-Mods/README.md

 Download in [the releases section](https://github.com/juliand665/Handy-Mods/releases) or on [CurseForge](https://minecraft.curseforge.com/projects/handy-mods).

+Check out [the Images section on CurseForge](https://minecraft.curseforge.com/projects/handy-mods/images) for more details!

 ### Current features:

 * Ender Box: a nice way to move blocks around while keeping their contents intact (heavily inspired by Mekanism cardboard box)
 * Item Holder: single-item inventory for displaying stuff or automation (similar to one use-case of Tinkers Construct drying rack)
 * Chesty Crafting Table: crafting table that keeps its contents after you exit the gui (inspired by Tinkers Construct crafting station)
+* Ender Boxer: automatically contains the block it's pointing at within an Ender Box while provided with a redstone signal.

 ### Planned features: